-- 1.1 Supervisory officers, principals and departmental managers will ensure that staff are trained to support parents and the general public who may use assistive devices while accessing board services. - 1.2 Training is focused on how to interact with people using assistive devices rather than on the technical use of the assistive devices. - 1.3 Students and staff have separate and specific procedures related to their personal use of assistive devices and are not covered by this APM.
+- 1.1 Superintendents, principals and departmental managers will ensure that staff and volunteers are trained to support parents/guardians and the general public who may use assistive devices while accessing board services. - 1.2 Training is focused on how to interact with people using assistive devices rather than on the technical use of the assistive devices.
+Training of staff and volunteers on accessibility will be related to their specific roles.
+The training will include: - 1.2.1 the purpose of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of Customer Service Standards; - 1.2.2 the board's polices related to the Customer Service Standards; and, - 1.2.3 how to interact and communicate with people with disabilities who use an assistive device. - 1.3 Students and staff have separate and specific procedures related to their personal use of assistive devices and are not covered by this Administrative Procedures Memorandum (APM).

-2. Communication Re: Use of Assistive Devices
+2. Communication Regarding the Use of Assistive Devices

-- 2.1 Assistive Devices Carried by Persons with Disabilities senior administration and the manager of communications will develop a board wide message that will be posted on the board website and each school website which will indicate that all board facilities provide services that respect the independence and dignity of people with disabilities. - 2.2 All schools/sites and the Education Centre will post information in the front office/reception area that welcomes the use of assistive devices and encourages users to seek support from staff and volunteers as they require it.
-A tip sheet on assistive devices is attached as APPENDIX A. - 2.3 Assistive Devices/Services Information regarding moving people with assistive devices and making a call using the relay system are included as APPENDIX B.
+- 2.1 Assistive Devices Carried by Persons with Disabilities - 2.1.1 Senior administration and the Manager of Communications will develop a board wide message that will be posted on the board website and each school website which will indicate that all board facilities provide services that respect the independence and dignity of people with disabilities. - 2.2 All board facilities will post information in the front office/reception area that welcomes the use of assistive devices and encourages users to seek support from staff and volunteers, as required.
+A tip sheet on helping someone with an assistive device is attached as APPENDIX A. - 2.3 Information regarding moving people with assistive devices and making a call using the relay system is included as APPENDIX B.